breuerfelix/breuerfelix.github.io/_posts/24-11-17-scheduled-overprovisioning.md

 ```

 These allow our `CronJob` to access and scale the `Deployment` we just created.
-The following resource managed the up- and downscaling of our overprovisioning workload:
+The following resources manage the up- and downscaling of our overprovisioning workload:
 ```yaml
 ---
 apiVersion: batch/v1